 healthier than holding it in.
 Those who hold back their feelings are more likely to

-high blood pressure.
-When you assert your feelings, however, stay calm and refrain
+physical ailments such as high blood pressure.
+When you assert your feelings, stay

-from behaviors such as yelling.
+calm.
+Refrain from behaviors such as yelling.
 It may feel good to “let it rip.”
-But this behavior
+But

-has been shown to increase anger, not relieve it.
-In short, don’t be afraid to speak
+this behavior has been shown to increase anger, not relieve it.
+In short, don’t be

-up, but be courteous at the same time.
+afraid to speak up, but be courteous at the same time

 If you know that bumper-to-bumper traffic stresses you out, try to drive before or

 after rush hour.
 If you’re cranky first thing in the morning, don’t start stressful